Fatbirder's Top 1000 Birding Websites

 Marbury Country Park Lifelist and Patch Year List 2006

-I discovered Marbury Country Park in 1980 whilst out on a drive with my parents.
-We enjoyed a stroll around the park and observed a good variety of bird species.
-My visits became limited because I relied on my mother for transportation, but I still made occasional trips with my father when she would take us.
+I first discovered Marbury Country Park in 1980 during a drive with my parents.
+We enjoyed a leisurely walk around the park and noted a pleasing variety of bird species.
+Although subsequent visits were limited by my reliance on my mother for transport, I continued to make occasional trips with my father whenever the opportunity arose.

 Map Of the Area

 In 1994, I moved to the area and began visiting the park regularly.
-I quickly got to know other birders and have enjoyed discovering various bird species together with them over the years.
+I quickly became acquainted with other local birders, and over the years, we have shared the enjoyment of discovering a wide range of species together.

 Latest Birds seen on the Patch: